Raffaela Kunz won the 2018 award of the Schweizerischen Vereinigung für Internationales Recht for her dissertation.

 Conference announcement: Between Aspirations and Realities: Strengthening the Legal Framework of the OSCE

-The MPIL convenes on 13 July 2016 in Berlin an international conference, which will address the controversial legal status and institutional framework of the Organization for Security and Cooperation in Europe (OSCE).
-Further information is available here.
+The MPIL convened on 13 July 2016 in Berlin an international conference, which will address the controversial legal status and institutional framework of the Organization for Security and Cooperation in Europe (OSCE).

 On 7th and 8th July 2016, Judge Paulo Pinto de Albuquerque (Portugal) from the European Court of Human Rights will be visiting the Institute.
 On Friday, 8th July, he will give a lunch talk in the Human Rights Discussion Group.